 OS: iOS 10+

 In terms of number of options for editing a given audio file in any single software, I say Adobe Audition is the most exhaustive software in the market currently.
-The primary focus on the software is more appropriately placed on the audio modulation than of adding tracks.
+The primary focus of the software is more appropriately placed on the audio modulation than on adding tracks.
 The voice tuning is superior yet simple.
-Abode is not particularly known to be beginner friendly, so we’re glad this app breaks the mould.
-Adobe Audition is a good audio editor for PC and Mac users, since the interface is largely click based.
+Abode software are not particularly known to be beginner friendly, so we’re glad this app breaks the mould.
+Adobe Audition is a good audio editing software for Mac and PC users, since the interface is largely click based.
 The filters could have been more detailed; many other apps offer a greater variety in that sphere.
 But with the degree of tweaking and adjustment afforded by the app, I don’t think it becomes particularly restrictive.

 Price: $240 per year